Difference between revisions of "Bibo Cop Siamatanga" - Pindula

 Service / Career

-2018 – elected to Ward 10 Nyaminyami RDC with 627 votes, beating Nomatter Mufudza of MDC-Alliancw with 58 votes and Elliot Tagara, independent with 7 votes.
+2018 – elected to Ward 10 Nyaminyami RDC with 627 votes, beating Nomatter Mufudza of MDC-Alliance with 58 votes and Elliot Tagara, independent with 7 votes.
 [1]

 Events